Upon reopening, Disney has announced that Rise of the Resistance at Hollywood Studios will continue to use a virtual

 Here's what you need to know:

-- The virtual queue will not open up until the official park opening time.
-This is a change from how it had been operating.
+- Like before, the virtual queue will not open up until the official park opening time.
+This is also a change from how it had been operating.
 Initially Disney was opening the park way earlier than the posted time (including opening most attractions), and as soon as the park opened up guests were able to snag their spot in the virtual queue.
 That led to many days where all the available spots were totally gone BEFORE the official park opening time.
-It appears that this change is in hopes to combat that.
+It appears that this change is in hopes to combat that — and to protect the health and safety of others by promoting social distancing.

-- Guests may still be allowed into the park early and onto Hollywood Boulevard before the official park opening.
-On most days, guests will then be allowed further in, with guests headed towards Toy Story Land heading to the right of the Chinese Theater (where Mickey and Minnie's Runaway Railway is located) and guests heading towards Galaxy's Edge being directed to the left of the theater.
-BUT that is as far as people will go and guests will be held there until the official park opening time.
+- It's unclear if guests may still be allowed into the park early and onto Hollywood Boulevard before the official park opening, especially due to the new health and safety protocols.
+Previously, guests were allowed further in, with guests headed towards Toy Story Land heading to the right of the Chinese Theater (where Mickey and Minnie's Runaway Railway is located) and guests heading towards Galaxy's Edge being directed to the left of the theater.
+BUT that is as far as people would go and guests would be held there until the official park opening time.